Ehsan-Afzali-2024/dash/README.md

 ## Overview

-**Dash** is a simple, lightweight, and highly configurable CSS framework designed to streamline web development.
-This documentation provides an overview of the available utility classes, organized by their functionality.
-Dash can be utilized as both a CSS framework and an SCSS framework.
+**Dash.css** is a simple, lightweight (31 KB gzip) , and highly configurable CSS framework designed to streamline web development.
+It can be utilized as both a CSS framework and an SCSS framework.
+This file provides an overview of the available utility classes, organized by their functionality.

-To get started, simply copy the `dist/css/index.min.css` file into your project and embark on your development journey!
+To get started, simply copy the `dist/css/dash.min.css` file into your project and embark on your development journey!
 You can customize the configuration by editing the `src/config.scss` file.
 For instance, you can change the `$-prefix` variable from `-` to `_`, adjust color names, and more.

 To apply your changes, run the following command: